calabimeow/a2a/README.md

 For example
 `a2a img.ppm 4`

-**Note**: this program was made for Windows.
+**Note**: this program is made for Windows.
 Don't expect it to run on your machine